Rosalind Franklin is often introduced through a grievance.

 One of the worst habits in popular retellings is acting as though Franklin's serious work ended once the double helix entered public history.
 It did not.
 After leaving King's, she moved to Birkbeck and built a research program on viruses.
 King's current profile and Britannica both note that the papers she and her team produced there helped lay the foundations of structural virology.

 That late work changes the emotional shape of her biography.
-Franklin was not only the brilliant scientist denied a Nobel-track share of public credit.
-She was also a working scientist who kept producing major results in a second field before dying at thirty-seven from cancer.
+Franklin was the brilliant scientist denied a Nobel-track share of public credit, and also a working scientist who kept producing major results in a second field before dying at thirty-seven from cancer.

 That is a different, and stronger, kind of tragedy.